The Lord has done marvellous things, let them be made known to the whole world!

 - To increase the support given to all those discerning their path in life.

-- To facilitate formation months for young adults.
+- To continue facilitating formation months for young adults.

-- To open a hospice at Walsingham so that people can say their final ‘Yes and Thank You’ to God for all he has done in their lives.
+- To open a care home/hospice at Walsingham so that people can say their final ‘Yes and Thank You’ to God for all he has done in their lives.
+To offer, at the same time, care in their homes for the elderly in the village.

 - To promote Vocations Pilgrimages to Walsingham as a discernment experience for teenagers and young adults from all dioceses around the country.